espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 ### Why Cardiff At third

-Although their international department communication was good, I did not meet their condition in time to Secure my scholarship.
-It required me to have my final degree signed by our minister on time but with our country's politics.
-Here is the letter called A qui de droit, which the university declined.
-After many setbacks with the grad admission team, I finally got an unconditional offer, but it was too late for the Chevening application deadline.
+Although their international department communication was good, I did not meet their condition in time to secure my scholarship.
+It required me to have my final degree signed by our minister on time but with our country's politics that was not possible.
+There is the letter called _A qui de droit_, which the university declined.
+After many back and forth with the grad admission team, I finally got an unconditional offer, but it was too late for the Chevening application deadline.

 ### So I Ended up in Essex

 Since it was the only university I submitted to Chevening after the interview, I got an offer.
-It was impossible to change it later, it was the only option I had, but if I had the choice to change, I could have chosen Sussex instead.
+It was impossible to change it later, it was the only option I had, but if I had the choice to change, I could have chosen Sussex or Cardiff instead.

-I am not very happy with the university admission department, and they are somewhat slowish.
+I am not very happy with the university admission department, and they are somehow slowish.
 To illustrate that, we are one month before the course start date, but I haven’t yet got my Confirmation of Acceptance of Studies ( CAS).
 Anyway, it is already late to change my university choice.
 I will have to go there.

 ## What I am looking forward to

 I think the calm in the town will help me to concentrate on my studies.
-I am looking forward to interacting with Prof [Dr. Shoaib Jameel](https://www.essex.ac.uk/people/jamee22406/shoaib-jameel) and integrating his NLP group to research great questions, information retrieval, and conversational agents.
+I am looking forward to interacting with Prof [Dr. Shoaib Jameel](https://www.essex.ac.uk/people/jamee22406/shoaib-jameel) and integrating his NLP group to research on great questions answering, search and information retrieval.

-Colchester seems to be a quiet city for me, and it is just one hour from London.
+Colchester seems to be a quiet city for me but  it is just one hour from London.
 I plan to enjoy my studies there and spend some weekends in London.

 I will enjoy my journey In the UK as much as possible and watch at least two premiers leagues games.
 The Manchester derby and a London derby.